zinx28/Fortnite-Arg-Grabber/README.md

 Not Hard to use put files in win64 whats in fortnite files

 <br>
-then launcher fortnite from fortnitelauncher.exe then it should give the fltoken in the console and files in args.txt
+then launch fortnite from fortnitelauncher.exe then it should give the fltoken in the console and files in args.txt